izikeros/blog/content/posts/notes/prompt_discovery_human.md

 ---
-Title: Prompt Discovery in the Context of Large Language Models (LLMs) and Prompt Engineering
-Slug: prompt_discivery-large-language-models-llms-prompt-engineering
+Category: note
 Date: 2023-08-08
 Modified: 2023-08-08
+Slug: prompt_discivery-large-language-models-llms-prompt-engineering
 Status: published
+Summary: Learn about prompt discovery in large language models, including technical aspects like prompt formulation, semantic representation, and permutations to optimize model responses for accuracy and relevance.
+ai_summary: true
 Tags:
   - prompt-engineering
   - prompting
   - large-language-models
   - llm
-Category: note
+Title: Prompt Discovery in the Context of Large Language Models (LLMs) and Prompt Engineering
 ---
 Prompt discovery in the context of large language models refers to the systematic process of identifying and optimizing prompts to elicit desired responses from the model.
 It involves formulating prompts in a way that effectively guides the model's generation towards accurate, relevant, and high-quality outputs.
 Prompt engineering is a critical component of this process, as it encompasses the design and refinement of prompts to achieve specific tasks or goals.

 <!-- MarkdownTOC levels="2,3" autolink="true" autoanchor="true" -->